mlsmithjr/transcoder/Cluster.md

 ### System Setup
 We will refer to the machine you use pytranscode on as your *cluster manager* and other machines as *hosts*.

-Setting up remote hosts is as follows:
+Setting up remote hosts is as follows, if not already setup for ssh access and ffmpeg:
 #### Linux
 Linux is natively supported as long as the following conditions are true:
 * Each host machine in the cluster is running an ssh server.